DuiToken/DuiToken/contract/README.md

 The TechRate Audit details can be found [in the repo here](https://github.com/DuiToken/DuiToken/tree/master/audit).

-: Final pieces are currently being put in place for DuiV2 & there will be a string of announcements coming in the near future :
+: Final pieces are currently being put in place for DuiV2 and there will be a string of announcements coming in the near future.
+Currently just awaiting some final decicions to be made by the team :

 ## Triex Notes